digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

 If you care more about latency and don't need to support high traffic, then decreasing block size will be of help.

-Currently, we have set the values of 200ms for batch timeout and 50 for block size as it has empirically shown to be a good tradeoff after some rounds of long running tests, but feel free to pick parameters that fit your use-case best.
+Currently, we have set the values of 200ms for batch timeout and 50 for block size as it has empirically shown to be a good tradeoff after some rounds of long-running tests, but feel free to pick parameters that fit your use case best.

 Note: See slide 17 of http://www.mscs.mu.edu/~mascots/Papers/blockchain.pdf for a discussion on block size influence on throughput and latency.